Author: Maria Doreuli

 —All the vertical elements are slightly different.
 Their thickness and even their curvature varies;

 —Only a few of the serifs in Chimera are identical, most of them differ from glyph to glyph.
-They occupy just as much room as it’s left (
+They occupy just as much room as it’s left (they also look like dutch shoes if you haven’t noticed);

 —Many of the elements that are usually more or less the same are different in Chimera.